pdfernhout/mithril-gitter-archiver-and-viewer/README.md

 You need to have node installed to ue the data processing tool and launch the server for the viewer.

-I have only tested these tools under GNU/Linux.
+These tools have only been tested under GNU/Linux.

 ## mithril-gitter-downloader